-To create this Report (combination of pages), we used the SQL Data Source that we created in our previous article.
+To create this Report (the combination of pages) for the Power BI Report level Filters demo, we used the SQL Data Source we created in our previous article.

 How to create Power BI Report Level Filters

 Under the Filters section, you can see the list of available report level filters in Power BI.
-You have to use the Report Level Filters section to create a filter at report level.
+You have to use the Report Level Filters section to create a filter at the report level.

-Let me drag and drop the English Country Region Name from fields section to the Report level Filters.
+Let me drag and drop the English Country Region Name from the fields section to the Report level Filters.

 Let me navigate to page 18 of 19.
-You can see from the below screenshot, Power BI Report level filters are filtering these three charts.
+You can see from the screenshot below Power BI Report level filters are filtering these three charts.